Ismail Kadare: Controversy and tension in Albania (1981–1990)

-Political asylum in France (1990–present)
+Political asylum in France (1990–2024)

-In October 1990, after he criticized the Albanian government, urged democratization of isolationist Albania—Europe's last Communist-ruled country (then totalling 3.3 million people), and faced the ire of its authorities and – the final straw – threats from the Albanian Sigurimi secret police, Kadare sought and received political asylum in France.
-He defected to Paris; since then he has lived primarily in Paris, and temporarily after a time in Tirana.
-He had decided to defect because he had become disillusioned with the government of Ramiz Alia, legal opposition was not allowed in Albania, and he had become convinced "that more than any action I could take in Albania, my defection would help the democratization of my country."
-The New York Times wrote that he was a national figure in Albania comparable in popularity perhaps to Mark Twain in the United States, and that "there is hardly an Albanian household without a Kadare book, and even foreign visitors are presented with volumes of his verse as souvenirs."
+In October 1990, after he criticized the Albanian government, urged democratization of isolationist Albania – Europe's last Communist-ruled country, then with a population of 3.3 million – and facing the ire of its authorities and threats from the Sigurimi secret police, Kadare sought and received political asylum in France.
+He defected to Paris, where he thereafter primarily lived, except for a time in Tirana.
+He decided to defect because he had become disillusioned with the government of Ramiz Alia, legal opposition was not allowed in Albania, and he was convinced "that more than any action [he] could take in Albania, [his] defection would help the democratization of [his] country".
+The New York Times wrote that he was a national figure in Albania comparable in popularity perhaps to Mark Twain in the United States, and that "there is hardly an Albanian household without a Kadare book, and even foreign visitors are presented with volumes of his verse as souvenirs".

-The official Albanian press agency reacted by issuing a statement on "this ugly act," saying Kadare had placed himself "in the services of the enemies of Albania."
+The official Albanian press agency reacted by issuing a statement on, what they called, "this ugly act", saying Kadare had placed himself "in the services of the enemies of Albania".
 Some intellectuals, at great personal risk, publicly supported Kadare, whom the authorities had declared a traitor.
-Poet Dritero Agolli who headed the Albanian Writers' Union said: "I continue to have great respect for his work."
-Despite this, his books were not fully banned by the communist authorities, and he remained a popular and celebrated author.
+Poet Dritero Agolli, who headed the Albanian Writers' Union, said: "I continue to have great respect for his work."
+Despite this, his books were not fully banned by the Communist authorities, and he remained a popular and celebrated author.

 After receiving political asylum and settling in France, Kadare continued to write.
 His exile in Paris was fruitful and enabled him to succeed further, writing both in Albanian and in French.